renatotabossi/LeaderBoard-Redis/README.md

 - **Multiple Games:** You can configure the backend to manage leaderboards for different games or activities.
 - **Persistent Storage:** Redis, used as the main database, ensures fast and reliable data storage for the leaderboard.
 - **Dockerized Redis:** The Redis database is containerized using Docker, making deployment and scaling hassle-free.
+- Search by name and ID, insert of new score and incrementing old ones, easy to use and manage.

 ## Installation